-- 5.5 In terms of sites of European significance, the Chilterns Beechwoods Special Area of Conservation (SAC) is partially located Neighbourhood Plan area, to the south east.
+- In terms of sites of European significance, the Chilterns Beechwoods Special Area of Conservation (SAC) is partially located Neighbourhood Plan area, to the south east.
 Chilterns Beechwoods is 1,286 ha of broadleaved deciduous woodland with smaller areas of dry grassland and heath.
 The site is comprised of several separate Sites of Special Scientific Interest (SSSIs), which include Ellesborough and Kimble Warrens SSSI as well as Windsor Hill SSSI.
 These SSSIs are located within the Neighbourhood Plan area. - 5.6 To accompany the preparation of the Kimble Neighbourhood Plan, a Habitats Regulation Assessment (HRA) was undertaken by AECOM (2019) in order to consider the potential impacts of the Neighbourhood Plan on European designated sites.
 The HRA identifies recreational pressure and urbanisation as threats to the Chilterns Beechwoods SAC.
 This is reiterated through the Chilterns Beechwoods SAC Site Improvement Plan (SIP), which highlights 'public access and disturbance' as a priority issue.
 The HRA (2019) states that "all sites allocated through the Neighbourhood Plan are located within 5km of the European Site and therefore could not be screened out during the test of likely significant effects".
-It goes on to state that "these policies and housing sites have the potential to result in likely significant effects on two
+It goes on to state that "these policies and housing sites have the potential to result in likely significant effects on two SSSI within Chilterns Beechwoods SAC through increased recreational pressure.
+It is therefore necessary to undertake an Appropriate Assessment (AA) of these policies and housing sites."

-&lt;sup>8 AECOM (2019) Great & Little Kimble-cum-Marsh Neighbourhood Plan HRA
+&lt;sup>18 AECOM (2019) Great & Little Kimble-cum-Marsh Neighbourhood Plan HRA